Miracle-Godwin-Ogbo/brute-force-attack-simulation/README.md

 ## Disclaimer

 All activities, scans, exploitations, and simulations demonstrated in this repository were conducted in a controlled lab environment for educational and ethical purposes only.
-The target systems used were intentionally vulnerable systems owned or authorized for testing.
+The target systems used were intentionally vulnerable systems owned for testing.
 Unauthorized testing against real-world systems is illegal and unethical.